craigpaul/laravel-postmark/README.md

 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) and [CONDUCT](.github/CODE_OF_CONDUCT.md) for details.

-## Security
+## Security Vulnerabilities

-If you discover any security related issues, please email craig.paul@coconutcalendar.com instead of using the issue tracker.
+Please review our [security policy](.github/SECURITY.md) on how to report security vulnerabilities.

 ## Credits